2022-Winter-ITE-5430-RNB/project-client-teamslytherin/README.md

 # Team -Slytherin

-# Srinath  FAQs
+# Srinath

-Added API for FAQ Feature with authentication
+1. Completed Login and Register with React Components and COnsumed API using axios
+2. FAQS
+3. Clinics
+4. Rehome